oxa111/Cybersecurity-Portfolio/README.md

 ```

-  * In the final step of the playbook, the port mappings will be defined.
+  * In the final step of the playbook the port mappings will be defined.

 ```
         published_ports: